tvanwinckel/python-quickstart-guide/PythonGuide.md

 Pytest test cases are a series of functions in a Python file starting with the `test_`prefix.
 Some other advantages are:

 - Support for the built-in `assert` statement instead of using special `self.assert` methods.
+- Additional features like fixtures and parameterization.
 - Ability to rerun from the last failing test.
-- Plugins to extend the functionality (for example fixtures, parameterise, ...).
+- Plugins to extend the functionality.

 ```python
 def test_always_passes():